andalenavals/momentsml/sphinx/source/index.rst

 ..
-MegaLUT documentation master file, created by sphinx-quickstart on Tue Aug 26 11:36:03 2014.
+MomentsML documentation master file, created by sphinx-quickstart on Tue Aug 26 11:36:03 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MegaLUT documentation
+MomentsML documentation
 =====================

 About
 -----

-MegaLUT is a weak-lensing-galaxy-shape-measurement-with-machine-learning package written in python.
+MomentsML is a weak-lensing-galaxy-shape-measurement-with-machine-learning package written in python.

 Last build of this documentation : |today|.